 At Hyperfine, Rothberg and his team of scientists and engineers set out to put MR imaging within reach of every patient regardless of location—in any healthcare facility in any country across the globe.

-While the Hyperfine team kept the fundamental principles of MRI and its core components, they turned just about everything else about MRI on its head.
-The team designed for simplicity while leveraging the million-fold improvement in computing power since the first MRI systems were designed over 40 years ago.
+While the Hyperfine team retained the fundamental principles of MRI (magnetic resonance imaging) and its core components, they turned just about everything else on its head.
+The team designed the Swoop system for simplicity while leveraging advances in image-centric computing and deep learning and the ten-million-fold increase in computing power since the invention of MRI technology over 40 years ago.

-Hyperfine produced its first images within a year of the company’s founding, and since then, it has rapidly advanced image quality and functionality.
+Hyperfine produced its first images within a year of its founding, and since then, it has rapidly advanced image quality and functionality.
+FDA cleared in 2020, the Swoop system is the world’s first easy-to-use bedside MR imaging system.

 Meet Our Executive Team